The beautiful Plymouth waterfront

 Scenic views of Plymouth Harbor

 Provincetown, Cape Cod in the distance.
-The tall structure is the Pilgrim Monument, built in the early 1900s to commemorate the first landing of the Pilgrims.
+The tall structure is the Pilgrim Monument, built in the early 1900s to memorialize the first landing of the Pilgrims.

 Scenic Views of the Atlantic Ocean